bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - 'datasetWithHeader' => CSV file with "," as separator / XLSX file and with header
 - 'datasetSemicolon' => CSV file with ";" as separator and no header
 - 'datasetSemicolonWithHeader' => CSV file with ";" as separator and with header

+These 4 dataproviders are executed sequentially.
+To execute them in parallel, use their parallel counterpart with `data-provider-thread-count` parameter on suite (or `-dataproviderthreadcount` as command line parameter
+- 'datasetParallel' => CSV file with "," as separator / XLSX file and no header
+- 'datasetWithHeaderParallel' => CSV file with "," as separator / XLSX file and with header
+- 'datasetSemicolonParallel' => CSV file with ";" as separator and no header
+- 'datasetSemicolonWithHeaderParallel' => CSV file with ";" as separator and with header

 **WARNING** In case your last cell is empty (a line that ends with ',' or ';'), add a "space" so that cell is taken into account